f-petrozzi/TodooApp/README.md

 6. For alarm features:
 - Set up a Shortcut named `ScheduleNoteAlarm` that accepts `Text` input and creates an iOS alarm.
 - Follow in-app instructions to link your alarm shortcut.

-> Note: Alarm scheduling only works on real devices due to Apple Shortcuts limitations in the simulator.

 ## Future Improvements